colinkeenan/rentapBun/README.md

 # rentapBun

+`bun 1.09` fixed the broken version 1.08.

-WARNING: `bun upgrade` from 1.07 to 1.08 is broken and won't run rentapBun.
-Stay with `bun 1.07` until issue is resolved.
+~~WARNING: `bun upgrade` from 1.07 to 1.08 is broken and won't run rentapBun.
+Stay with `bun 1.07` until issue is resolved~~.

 rentapBun is rentap.js done over again using Bun instead of npm.
 The only dependency besides Bun is `react-dom`, and only for `import { renderToReadableStream } from "react-dom/server"`.